Fqceless/AdventOfCode/README.txt

 ***If you are doing Advent of Code:
 Please don't copy paste my code.
-My code proobaby isn't even that good.
+My code probaby isn't even that good.
 This event is to help you hone your problem solving skills.
 I don't wanna get in trouble becuase you are lazy.
 Thanks***